-Bear spray is a non-lethal bear deterrent designed to stop aggressive behavior in bears.
+Bear spray is a non-lethal deterrent designed to stop aggressive behavior in bears.
 Its use can reduce human injuries caused by bears and the number of bears killed by people in self-defense.
 Bear spray uses a fine cloud of Capsicum derivatives to temporarily reduce a bear's ability to breath, see, and smell, giving you time to leave the area.

 What's it like to use bear spray?
 Watch a video in which three park employees share their story about a surprise encounter with a grizzly in Yellowstone.